HackYourFuture/HTML-CSS/Week2/README.md

     - What is GIT?
     - Installing GIT
     - Basic GIT commands
+    - What is GitHub?
+    - Working with SSH
 2. More advanced CSS
     - Flexible organizing with flexbox
     - Pseudo class selectors